CodingMoore/code_typing_game/README.md

 ## **Installation Instructions**
 **Option 1** (live webpage)

-visit the following link to view a live version of this project.
+Visit the following link to view a live version of this project.
 For best results, please use an up to date version of the Chrome browser.

 https://rmgit-it.github.io/code_typing_game/dist/index.html